1. What is the River Region?

 On base housing is limited, so the majority of military families live in off base housing.
 Rental homes tend to be the most in demand, especially for students assigned to Maxwell for shorter lengths of time.
 Due to the low cost of living and affordable housing in the area, those permanently assigned to Maxwell often consider purchasing a home.

 Geobachelors, or spouses that leave their families at previous cities or duty stations while they complete their time at Maxwell, are common.
-They tend to find apartments, shared homes, and vacancy in military housing on Maxwell.
+They tend to find apartments, shared homes, and vacancies in military housing on Maxwell.

 Military families headed to Maxwell AFB are pleased to find the cost of living affordable in the cities surrounding the base.
 Montgomery provides the big city feel with downtown living next to cultural activities, while popular cities such as Prattville and Millbrook offer suburban conveniences.